Pretty Empowered

-Pretty Empowered is a professional wrestling stable currently signed to the National Wrestling Alliance (NWA) consisting of Ella Envy, Kenzie Paige, and Roxy.
-Envy and Paige are former two-time NWA World Women's Tag Team Champions.
+Pretty Empowered is a professional wrestling tag team currently signed to the National Wrestling Alliance (NWA) consisting of sisters Kenzie Paige and Kylie Paige.
+Kenzie is a former one-time NWA World Women's Champion and a former NWA World Women's Television Champion.
+As a stable, the group are 3-time NWA World Women's Tag Team Champions.

 History

 On March 20, 2022 at the Crockett Cup, Envy and Paige, under the name Pretty Empowered, made their NWA debut together, losing to the NWA World Women's Tag Team Champions The Hex.
 On June 11, 2022, at Alwayz Ready, Pretty Empowered defeated the Hex to win the World Women's Tag Team Championships.
 This would lead them to a rematch against The Hex on the NWA 74th Anniversary Show for said championships, successfully defending in a Street Fight where Paige also turned heel.
 On September 27, at Pretty Empowered Surge in which they hosted, Envy and Paige introduced Roxy as their third member of Pretty Empowered.
 On December 24, 2022, at NWA Christmas Special, Envy and Paige defeated The Renegade Twins who had made their NWA debut.

 On the February 7, 2023 episode of NWA Powerrr, Envy and Roxy lost to the Renegade Twins, which earned the latter a title shot at Nuff Said.
-On February 11, at Nuff Said, Envy and Paige lost their NWA World Women's Tag Team Championship bout to the Renegade Twins by pinfall, but on the February 21st episode of NWA Powerrr, Pretty Empowered (known in that match as Pretty Empowered 2.0) regained the titles back from the Renegade Twins, but lost the titles again to Madi Wrenkowski and Missa Kate.
+On February 11, at Nuff Said, Envy and Paige lost their NWA World Women's Tag Team Championship bout to the Renegade Twins by pinfall.
+On the February 21 episode of NWA Powerrr, Envy and Roxy (known in that match as Pretty Empowered 2.0) won the women's tag team titles from the Renegade Twins, bringing it back to the stable.
+After the match, however, M95 (Madi Wrenkowski and Missa Kate) utilized the former's Champion Series title opportunity to immediately win the titles from Pretty Empowered.